lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   published or advertised as available to the rest of the dbuild projects.
   They will still be built, however.

-build-options
-  A sequence of strings; they will be appended to the ant options when compiling.
-This option can be used to define additional properties, or to set other flags.

 targets
   The Scala build system will normally generate the files by invoking the target "publish.local", if available.
-If the target "publish.local" is not available, it will run instead "distpack-maven-opt" in "dists/maven/latest", followed by "deploy.local".
+If the target "publish.local" is not available, it will run instead "distpack-maven" in "dists/maven/latest", followed by "deploy.local".

   If required, this options can be used to specify an alternate sequence